Teaching Elementary Math Conceptually:

 Liberty Lake, WA 99019

-Welcome to Teaching Elementary Math Conceptually, an interactive computer-based instruction course designed to expand your methodology for teaching Mathematics.
-The course will explore an innovative teaching model that incorporates strategies for teaching concepts constructively and contextually.
-The goal is for you to gain a deeper understanding of the underlying concepts of various math topics and to explore the principles of teaching those concepts to learners.
-The course will also explore the teaching methodology that supports learning the Common Core State Standards (CCSS).
-This course will focus on the topics of number sense, basic operations, and fractions.
+Int Welcome to Teaching Elementary Math Conceptually, an interactive computer-based instruction course designed to expand your methodology for teaching Mathematics.
+The course explores an innovative teaching model that incorporates strategies for teaching concepts constructively and contextually.
+The goal is for you to gain a deeper understanding of the concepts underlying various math topics and to explore the principles of teaching those concepts to learners.
+You will also explore how to develop computational thinking, which is foundational to learning computer science.
+The course expands the teaching methodology that supports learning mathematics standards, such as Common Core State Standards (CCSS) and STEM concepts related to technology.
+This course will focus on the mathematics topics of number sense, basic operations, and fractions, along with the key strategies that connect mathematics and technology.

 This computer-based instruction course is a self-supporting program that provides instruction, structured practice, and evaluation all on your home or school computer.
 Technical support information can be found in the Help section of your course.